schlenger/collective-soundworks.github.io/docs/tutorials/state-manager.md

 };
 ```

-- the `player` schema is dedicated at describing the state of a single player client, meaning that each player will instantiate its own instance of the schema.
+- the `player` schema is dedicated to describing the state of a single player client, meaning that each player will instantiate its own instance of the schema.
 Other clients (typically a controller) can attach to the player's state to monitor and remotely control the client.
 Here the schema declares two oscillator parameters: `type` and `frequency`

 ```js